Regular stochastic flow and Dynamic Programming Principle for jump diffusions: Proof of the Dynamic Programming Principle

-Here the last inequality is due to \eqref{norestr1} and the fact that $a_{s,n}^{s,\omega}\in \mathcal{A}_{{n}}^s$, for every $\omega\in\Omega$.
-Taking the supremum over $a\in\widetilde{\mathcal{A}}$, by \eqref{notre} we deduce \eqref{indep_con} and complete the proof. \end{proof}
+Here the last inequality is due to \eqref{norestr1} and the fact that $a_{s,n}^{s,\omega}\in \mathcal{B}_{{n}}^s$, for every $\omega\in\Omega$.
+Taking the supremum over $a\in{\mathcal{A}}$, by \eqref{semplicemente} we deduce \eqref{indep_con} and complete the proof. \end{proof}

-For the proof of the DPP, see Theorem \ref{DPP_t}, we need to use a classical \emph{measurable selection theorem}.
-In particular, we employ a simplified version of \cite[Theorem 2]{BP} (see Theorem \ref{BP_Sim}), an important result which is also considered, in a more general form, in \cite[Proposition 7.50(b)]{BS}.
-Note that, according to \cite[Remark 2, Page 909]{BP}, we can work with functions defined in separable, absolute Borel sets (or Borel spaces) instead of Polish spaces.
+We now move to a basic \emph{measurable selection theorem} that will be fundamental in the proof of \eqref{opposite_1} presented in Subsection \ref{subsect_2}.
+In particular, we employ a simplified version of \cite[Theorem 2]{BP} (see Theorem \ref{BP_Sim} below), an important result which is also considered, in a more general form, in \cite[Proposition 7.50(b)]{BS}.
+Note that, according to \cite[Remark 2, Page 909]{BP}, we can work with functions defined in separable absolute Borel sets (or Borel spaces) instead of Polish spaces.
 Recall that a topological space $X$ is said to be a Borel space if there exists a Polish space $Z$ such that $X$ is homeomorphic to a member of the Borel $\sigma-$algebra of $Z$.
 We also recall that, given two Borel spaces $X$ and $Y$, a function $g: X \to Y$ is \emph{universally measurable} if it is $(\mathcal G,\mathcal{B}(Y))-$measurable, where $\mathcal G$ is the intersection of the completions of the Borel $\sigma-$algebra $\mathcal{B}(X)$ with respect to all the Borel probability measures on $X. $ \begin{theorem}[\cite{BP}] Let $X$ and $Y$ be Borel spaces and let $f: X \times Y \to \mathbb{R}$ be a Borel measurable bounded function.
 Then, for any $\epsilon >0$, there exists a universally measurable function $ \varphi_{\epsilon} : X \to Y $ such that